 Yes, Police Recruitment will inform you of the outcome of the Substance Misuse Test stage.

 Pre-employment substance misuse testing will usually be undertaken by collection of a hair sample.
-The substance misuse test will be undertaken by an approved, qualified, external contractor of the Police Service using appropriate sample collection kits and observing industry and evidential standard chain of custody procedures.
+The substance misuse test will be undertaken by an approved, qualified, external contractor of the Police Service of Northern Ireland using appropriate sample collection kits and observing industry and evidential standard chain of custody procedures.
 This test will be undertaken by the collection of 2 samples of hair of 3cm in length and containing at least 50 - 100 strands of hair per sample.
 This will primarily be taken from the head, however, on occasion armpit, chest, back, leg or arm hair may be used.

-If you have concerns regarding provision of three centimetres of hair, or have medical or religious reasons that would prevent you from completing the test you should write to the Substance Misuse Manager 2 weeks prior to your appointment (via email to substancemisuse@psni.police.uk) outlining the reasons why you are unable to provide a sample.
-(N.B.
-Cosmetic reasons for having short hair is not an acceptable reason).
+If you have concerns regarding provision of three centimetres of hair, or have medical or religious reasons that would prevent you from completing the test contact should be made immediately with substancemisuse@psni.police.uk explaining the reasons why you are unable to provide a sample.
+If necessary you will also be required to provide medical evidence as to why you may be unable to provide a sample.

 Please visit My Salary and Benefits to read more about your pay and other benefits that you might avail of when joining the Police Service of Northern Ireland.
 Successful candidates will be provided with the most recent pay scales on appointment.